jhegedus42/obsidian-plugin-docs/docs/api/classes/MetadataCache.md

 Called when a file has been indexed, and its (updated) cache is now available.
 Called when a file has been resolved for `resolvedLinks` and `unresolvedLinks`.
 This happens sometimes after a file has been indexed.
-Called when all files has been resolved.
+Called when all files have been resolved.
 This will be fired each time files get modified after the initial load.

 ### on